 1. Does your child need an inhaler in school?
-Yes/No (delete as appropriate)
+Yes/No

 2. Please provide information on your child's current treatment.
-(Include the name, type of inhaler, the dose and how many puffs?)
+(Include the name, type of inhaler, the dose and how many puffs?
 Do they have a spacer?

 3. What triggers your child's asthma?